-Land art and site specific sculpture in the urban setting.
-Environmental sculpture is an art form which uses the environment as its material.
-Concrete art is, like any art form, human made and is therefore geometric in essence.
-Public art is art which can be viewed and accessed by the public.
+Land art and site specific sculpture - land art uses the environment and its scale as its material.
+Concrete art is expressed in material itself with which the artist introduces her non-representational objective.
+Public art can be viewed and accessed by observers.

 click the images for next